Satisfy your sweet tooth with brownie-like flourless chocolate cookies. So fudgy with an unexpected delicate crisp top!

 The recipe for these flourless chocolate cookies is originally from The Recipe Girl.
 I made a few changes but you’re welcome to pop on over there to to check out her excellent site.

 These cookies are seriously easy to make, with only six ingredients.
-Check your pantry — you may already have everything you need.
+Check your pantry because you may already have everything you need.

 Whisk together the dry ingredients, stir in the egg whites and vanilla, and then the chocolate chips.
 Wow, how easy is that!
 The cookie dough is really similar to brownie batter: fudgy and thick.
 It looks a little looser than normal cookie dough.

-I use a spring release cookie scoop to put the dough onto the baking sheets but you can just as easily use a spoon.
+Use a spring release cookie scoop or a spoon to portion the dough onto the baking sheets.
 The cookies spread out quite a bit so leave plenty of room between each cookie.

 Bake about 14 minutes or until the tops are glossy and crackly, just like brownies.
-Cool completely before removing from the baking pans because these chocolate cookies are pretty soft.
+Cool completely before removing from the baking pans because the cookies are pretty soft.

-Serve these cookies with a glass of cold milk or a cup of coffee.
-Or nibble these dark chocolate cookies as you’re sipping a dark red variety of wine, such as Merlot, Pinot Noir, Cabernet Sauvignon, Zinfandel or, even better, a glass of port.
+Serve with a glass of cold milk or a cup of coffee.
+Nibble these dark chocolate cookies as you’re sipping a dark red variety of wine, such as Merlot, Pinot Noir, Cabernet Sauvignon, Zinfandel or, even better, a glass of port.
+Oh, is that good!

-- Add a tablespoon of espresso powder to the dry ingredients to make a mocha flavored cookie.
+- Add a tablespoon of espresso powder to the dry ingredients if you love mocha flavored cookies.

 - Add a teaspoon of cinnamon to make Mexican chocolate cookies.